-The choice between Centipede grass and Bermuda grass depends on how fast you want your lawn to grow.
-Both of them are hardy grasses suited for southern sunshine and tough weather conditions.
-However, Centipede grass is a slow grower while Bermuda will quickly grow and choke out Centipede grass if it’s left uncontrolled.
+Centipede and Bermuda are hardy grasses suited for southern sunshine and tough weather conditions.
+The choice between this type of grass depends on how fast you want your lawn to grow.
+Centipede grass is a slow grower, while Bermuda will quickly grow and choke out it (centipede) if left uncontrolled.

 Centipedegrass is often called the lazy man’s grass since it has low mowing, watering, and fertilizer requirements.
 However, it doesn’t recover quickly from injuries or high foot traffic.
 Set the mower to 1-1 ½ inches if the grass is stressed when mowing.

 Centipedegrass requires little or no nitrogen fertilizer application.
 When necessary, apply less than 2 pounds of nitrogen fertilizer per 1000 square feet of lawn annually in spring and fall.
-Thatch builds if you apply excess fertilizer.
+Dethatching centipede grass will be required due to thatch builds if you apply excess fertilizer

-Bermuda grass is a fast-spreading sod-forming perennial grass native to Africa but widespread across the tropical and subtropical regions.
-Common bermudagrass ( Dactylon cynodon) is the most pervasive species.
+Bermudagrass is a fast-spreading sod-forming perennial grass native to Africa but widespread across tropical and subtropical regions.
+Common bermudagrass (Cynodon dactylon) is the most pervasive species.